rticommunity/rticonnextdds-logparser/Messages.md

 >The application is not allowed to create two DDSTopic objects with the same `topic_name` attached to the same DDSDomainParticipant.
 If the application attempts this, this method will fail and return a NULL topic.

 ### LP-3: Cannot write unregistered instance
 The error happens when the user tries to write a sample with an instance handle that is no longer registered in the DataWriter.
 This may happen trying to write a sample after it has been unregistered or by using an invalid instance handle.

-### LP-4: Try to register sample with no key field
-The error happens when the user tries to register a sample with an unkeyed type.
+Triggered by functions: `write`, `write_w_timestamp` and `write_w_params`.

 ### LP-5: Try to get key from unkeyed type
 The error happens when the user tries to get the key from a sample with an unkeyed type.
+Triggered by functions: `get_key_value`.